-- (c) Personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, unless the disclosure is consented to in writing by the individual subjects of the information.
+- (C) Personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, unless the disclosure is consented to in writing by the individual subjects of the information.
 "Unwarranted invasion of personal privacy" means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information.
-The disclosure of information that bears on the public duties of public employees and officials shall not be considered an invasion of personal privacy. - (d) Records in the possession of any public body created in the course of administrative enforcement proceedings, and any law enforcement or correctional agency for law enforcement purposes, but only to the extent that disclosure would: - (i) interfere with pending or actually and reasonably contemplated law enforcement proceedings conducted by any law enforcement or correctional agency that is the recipient of the request; - (ii) interfere with active administrative enforcement proceedings conducted by the public body that is the recipient of the request;
+The disclosure of information that bears on the public duties of public employees and officials shall not be considered an invasion of personal privacy. - Records in the possession of any public body created in the course of administrative enforcement and any law enforcement or correctional proceedings, agency for law enforcement purposes, but only to the extent that disclosure would: - interfere with pending or actually reasonably contemplated law enforcement proceedings conducted by any law enforcement or correctional agency that is the recipient of the request; - wit.h active (ii) interfere administrative enforcement proceedings conducted by the public body that is the recipient of the request;